gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

                 .. tab-item:: Q2

-                    Change the brightness to 5, and explore how many random pixels are needed so that only 1 to 3 pixels are left off.
+                    Change the brightness to 5, and explore how many random pixels are needed so that only 1 to 3 pixels are left turned off.

                     About 60 to 75 are needed since the same pixel may be generated more than once.